-Whatera Ciew Weil Farthership.
-Contervork Fregramme SPATIAL Plan Outcomes Consolidated growth and more housing choice Public transport, walking and cycling are everyones first travel choice A sustainable tourism system Well-designed neighbourhoods that provide for everyday needs A diverse economy where everyone can thrive SPATIAL PLAN PRIORITY INITIATIVES Review zoning and other levers to enable higher densities and more flexible use of land within the existing and new urban areas in appropriate locations identified in the Spatial Plan.
-Use the Grow Well Whaiora Urban Growth Partnership to improve alignment and coordination to unlock joint priority development areas, including: Ladies Mile Five Mile Urban Corridor Queenstown Town Centre to Frankton Corridor Southern Corridor Wānaka Town Centre to Three Parks Corridor Hāwea Complete and implement the Queenstown Transport Business Cases including the delivery of the Frequent Transit Network Complete and implement a mode shift plan for Queenstown including travel demand management measures Investigate and protect the extension of the Frequent Transit Network to Remarkables Park and the Southern Corridor Complete the Wakatipu and Upper Clutha Active Travel Networks Investigate establishing Upper Clutha and Sub-Regional public transport networks Develop and implement a Destination Management Strategy to align decision making and development with sustainable development principles Implement a levy on visitor accommodation across the Queenstown Lakes Develop and implement a Tourism Travel Demand Strategy to encourage the use of public and active modes by visitors Investigate establishing a sub-regional public transport network that provides for both local residents and visitor needs Develop open space network plans to deliver the Blue-Green Networks.
+SPATIAL Plan Outcomes Consolidated growth and more housing choice Public transport, walking and cycling is the preferred option for daily travel A sustainable tourism system Well-designed neighbourhoods that provide for everyday needs A diverse economy where everyone can thrive SPATIAL PLAN PRIORITY INITIATIVES Review zoning and other levers to enable higher densities and more flexible use of land within the existing and new urban areas in appropriate locations identified in the Spatial Plan.
+Use the Grow Well Whaiora Urban Growth Partnership to improve alignment and coordination to unlock joint priority development areas, including: Ladies Mile Five Mile Urban Corridor Queenstown Town Centre to Frankton Corridor Southern Corridor Wānaka Town Centre to Three Parks Corridor Southern Wānaka Undertake structure plans for future urban areas identified in the Spatial Plan, including identifying infrastructure triggers needed to enable and sequence new growth areas.
+Ensure the development of future urban areas prioritise the delivery of affordable housing options.
+Investigate the use of alternative funding and financing tools to accelerate infrastructure delivery Establish a coordinated programme that draws together central government, community providers, iwi and council projects and initiatives to improve affordable housing outcomes Complete and implement the Queenstown Transport Business Cases including the delivery of the Frequent Transit Network Complete and implement a mode shift plan for Queenstown including travel demand management measures Investigate and protect the extension of the Frequent Transit Network to Remarkables Park and the Southern Corridor Complete the Wakatipu and Upper Clutha Active Travel Networks Investigate establishing Upper Clutha and Sub-Regional public transport networks Develop and implement a Destination Management Strategy to align decision making and development with sustainable development principles Implement a levy on visitor accommodation across the Queenstown Lakes Develop and implement a Tourism Travel Demand Strategy to encourage the use of public and active modes by visitors Investigate establishing a sub-regional public transport network that provides for both local residents and visitor needs Develop open space network plans to deliver the Blue-Green Networks.
 Complete, update and implement QLDC Community Facilities, Parks and Reserves and Community Wellbeing strategies and plans Develop a Grow-well Design Guide to improve the quality of built form and embrace Kāi Tahu cultural values.
-Develop an Economic Diversification Plan Support the Otago Regional Economic Development Network to continue to deliver regionally connected initiatives Review and update the zoning of centres and major employment locations in the District Plan to be consistent with the Spatial Plan Establish a Queenstown Lakes utility infrastructure providers forum to improve coordination with Spatial Plan outcomes and resilience of the networks Identify and ensure the efficient operation of main freight routes by developing a Network Operating Plan Undertake structure plans for future urban areas identified in the Spatial Plan, including identifying infrastructure triggers needed to enable and sequence new growth areas.
-Ensure the development of future urban areas prioritise the delivery of affordable housing options.
-Investigate the use of alternative funding and financing tools to accelerate infrastructure delivery Establish a coordinated areasance the test programme that draws together central government, community providers, iwi and council projects and initiatives to improve affordable housing outcomes · · · · · · · · · · · · · · · · · · · MONITORING PROGRAMME ogress of the delivery of the Prior
+Develop an Economic Diversification Plan Support the Otago Regional Economic Development Network to continue to deliver regionally connected initiatives Review and update the zoning of centres and major employme locations in the Distri Plan to be consistent with the Spatial Plan Establish a Queenstown Lakes utility infrastructure providers forum to improve coordination with Spatial Plan outcomes and resilience of the networks Identify and ensure th efficient operation of main freight routes by developing a Network Operating Plan